 You can check if your email address has ever been compromised in a data breach by using the Have I Been Pwnd? website.

-Device-based two-factor authentication is becoming more common online and similar verification systems are already used by:
+Device-based two-factor authentication is becoming more common online, and similar verification systems are already used by:

 We understand that some customers can still face issues.
 If you are experiencing problems with device authorisation, it may be due to one of the following issues:

-The verification email is sent immediately, although delays outside our control can still affect how quickly you will receive the email.
+The verification email is sent immediately, although delays outside our control can still affect how quickly you receive the email.

 If this continues to be an issue, report the problem to your ISP or email provider.